ZebidahM/PLP-Vibecoding-hackathon-2.0/README.md

-# 🎉 Smart Events — Book Trusted Hospitality Professionals Online
+# 🎉 Smart Events:Book Trusted Hospitality Professionals Online

 **Smart Events** is a mobile-first web platform that connects clients with trusted, verified professionals in the hospitality industry — from event planners and chefs to caterers, ushers, photographers, and more.